Mental health care in southern New Hampshire

 We understand the pain our patients feel when they come to us, whether they're seeking help for emotional or chemical dependency issues.
 We strive to make each individual feel comfortable, respected, supported and not alone.
 Our team is also specially trained to respond to individuals at risk of suicide.

 Parkland Medical Center’s team of experienced medical professionals applies a multispecialty approach to overall patient health.
 This means an entire team combines their expertise to develop personalized treatment plans for each person's needs.
 At Parkland Medical Center, patients work with the following specialists:

-- Board-certified psychiatrists from different specialties
+- Board-certified psychiatrists

 - Specialized nurses